How to Color Beautiful Faces

 Warm/Neutral/Cool Undertones

-Look at your wrist in natural lighting.
+Examine your wrist in natural light.

-1. Do your veins look blue or purple?
+Do your veins look blue or purple?
 Then you have cool undertones of blue, pink, or ruddy red.

 You will also want to pull colors for your lips and cheeks from the same tone family.
-That means a warm tone red will have an orange tinge, and a cool red tone will have a blue tinge.
+That means a warm red tone will have an orange tinge, and a cool red tone will have a blue tinge.
 Can’t tell?
 Then it’s probably neutral and will work with any tone.

 Remember the three pictures at the top of the page?
 Can you identify their tone?